hugorbarbosa/cpp-project-template/README.md

 List of tasks to be done in the future:

 - Code quality tools:
-    - Add address, leak, memory, thread and undefined behavior sanitizers.
+    - Add address, leak, memory, thread and undefined behavior sanitizers. // TODO HB: Remove this entry.
     - Add cppcheck tool for code static analysis.
     - Add valgrind (memory checker).
     - Add tool to check CMake code format.